 FaunaFocus is a creative community focusing on a unique animal species each month.
-Anyone is welcome to join and participate by creating content inspired by the featured animal and sharing it with the hashtag, #faunafocus.
+Participants are encouraged to create art inspired by the featured animal and share it with #FaunaFocus.

 We cannot truly protect that which we don’t understand, thus wildlife conservation cannot succeed without education.
 It’s only when people are made aware of an animal’s plight and become familiar with the pressures it faces that a connection is made and a passion is ignited.